-Success rate for thumbsuckers is extremely low, because the polish is intended to help stop finger nail biting during the daytime.
-For people who subconsciously put their fingers or thumbs in their mouth it is an excellent reminder to stop nail biting or thumbsucking.
+For people who subconsciously put their fingers or thumbs in their mouth during the daytime this is an excellent reminder to stop nail biting.
 If you are looking for a solution to stop adult thumb sucking during waking hours or you simply need a reminder and who really wants to stop fingernail biting, then any anti-nail biting polish is a good choice for you.
 There are several choices including lower cost options.

 While it seems natural that Mavala Stop (or any other anti nail biting polish) would also work to stop thumb sucking, it does not.
 First, it is important to understand how the polish really works – it tastes bad.
 Is it so bad that your child will absolutely not put their thumb or fingers in their mouth?
 Well.. no. It comes down to what is worse, not sucking or enduring a bad taste.
 For serious suckers, you need something that will physically prevent the thumb from being sucked on.

 Although Mavala Stop usually does not work on its own, when used along with a physical device – one that obstructs the thumb from the mouth – it can be extremely effective.
 Especially when the device is taken off, the bitter taste will continue to stay on as a reminder.
 We recommend the nail biting polish be used in conjunction with any thumb guard or thumb sleeve.